A Welcoming Community

 Elmhurst celebrates the LGBTQIA+ community with everything from academic programs to student organizations to a lecture series focused specifically on LGBTQIA+ issues.
 Here’s an overview.

-The Queer Students Association (QSA), a student-run advocacy group, provides a support network and sponsors awareness events such as the Big Queer Gathering, National Coming Out Day and Pride Week.
+The Queer Straight Association (QSA), a student-run advocacy group, provides a support network and sponsors awareness events such as the Big Queer Gathering, National Coming Out Day and Pride Week.

 As part of our commitment to creating a safe and welcoming environment, we’ve designated 10 restrooms on campus as all-gender restrooms.
 These facilities are located in each residence hall and in several other buildings; check the campus map for details.

 Each year, we invite a prominent speaker to campus to deliver the William R. Johnson Guestship, an annual forum on the issues and stories of the lesbian, gay, bisexual and transgender community.

 If you’re interested in studying LGBTQIA+ issues, explore the concentration in LGBTQ Studies through the Intercultural Studies Program.
 It’s an opportunity to engage in critical analysis of contemporary issues within the intersections of gender and sexuality.

 On campus, a strong network of individuals and offices offers the support you need.
 For example: